prebeneide/SemesterProject2/README.md

 - I needed to build an e-commerce website.
 - I could choose the theme of the website.
 - It should follow the site architecture described below.
-- We needed to find a suitable logo, or create one ourself(I created one myself)
+- I needed to find a suitable logo, or create one myself.I created one myself
-- We should apply all that we have learned in the studies so far(at that time)
+- I needed to apply all that we have learned in the studies so far(at that time)
 - The site should have good user experience and UI design.

-- We should build a frontend with home, product list, product details and cart pages.
+- I needed to build a frontend with home, product list, product details and cart pages.
-- We should build admin pages to create, update and delete products.
+- I also needed to build admin pages to create, update and delete products.
 - The website should be responsive on all devices.
 - Building a checkout and payment system is not a part of the project.